-State symbols have been around in the U.S. for a mainstay of U.S. culture since the very beginning.
+State symbols have been around in the U.S. as a mainstay of U.S. culture since the very beginning.
 Official symbols are used to represent the cultural heritage and natural history of each state in the most fun way possible.

-Connecticut is no different from many other U.S. states and it has an abundance of fantastic symbols that are indicative to the state’s historical roots and geological history.
+Connecticut is no different from many other U.S. states and it has an abundance of fantastic symbols that are indicative of the state’s historical roots and geological history.
 There are also recognizable icons and emblems for each state, such as state seals and flags, nicknames and mottos, and much more which are all included in our Connecticut state symbol list.

 Connecticut State Symbols List